No Canada 5 cents were struck from 1859 to 1869.

 1965 5 CENT

-The 1965 nickel is common as a date worth very little unless high quality or the rare large bead variety.
-It is not difficult to differentiate between the common small and rare large bead once you know how, and there are two diagnostics to look for.
-Most reference say to imagine a line drawn between the II to the upper left of the Queen's head and it will point between two beads on the common small bead but directly at a bead on the rare large bead.
-It find that way difficult to tell, what I find clearer is the A of REGINA it will point between two beads on the common type, and directly at a bead on the rare type.
-Until recently it was thought all large bead examples have a detached jewel at the back of the Queen's head, but recently some examples with an attached jewel have turned up.
+The 1965 nickel is a very common and worth very little unless high quality or the rare large bead variety.
+To differentiate between the common small and rare large bead most references say a line drawn between the II to the upper left of the Queen's head will point between two beads on the common small bead but directly at a bead on the rare large bead.
+I find it better to look at the A of REGINA which points between two beads on the common small bead type and directly at a bead on the rare large bead.

 1966 5 CENT